merceedge/MerceEdge/README.md

 [中文](https://github.com/merceedge/MerceEdge/blob/master/README_CN.md)

-MerceEdge is an edge heterogeneous protocol component connection service that can run on PCs, RaspberryPis, and servers.
+MerceEdge is an edge heterogeneous protocol component connection service that can run on PC, RaspberryPi, and server.
 It can be used in a variety of applications, such as SmartHome, SmartFactroy, etc. Currently, the protocols currently planned include: mqtt, ZigBee, BLE, REST API.

 MerceEdge can:
 * Connect the IOT components of the combined heterogeneous protocol at the edge of the cloud computing